darrencardenas/arduino-irrigate/README.md

 <br><br>

 ## 3D Printed Models
 I designed a custom waterproof enclosure to house the water solenoid valve.
 Assembled with a gasket and stainless steel screws.
+Click the image to download the enclosure and lid.
 <p align="center">
 <a href="3D_models">
 <img src="media/valve_enclosure.png" src="3D Models"/></a></p>